giridharuml/covid19tracker/README.md

 https://github.com/microsoft/PowerBI-Developer-Samples/tree/master/Java

-# Datasets are forked from
+# Near Real Time Datasets are forked from
       COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University